-Thermomix in Australia has been handed a $4.6 million fine in Federal Court following an ACCC investigation that found the Australian-based sales team for the $2000-plus kitchen unit violated consumer law by failing to report dangerous defects.
+Thermomix in Australia has been handed a $4.6 million fine in Federal Court, after an ACCC investigation found the Australian-based sales team for the $2000-plus kitchen unit violated consumer law by failing to report dangerous defects.

-The ACCC case follows an investigation by CHOICE starting in 2016 that revealed the Thermomix TM31 model had a faulty sealing ring on its mixing bowl that had led to widespread scalding incidents (the model has since been replaced by the TM5).
+The ACCC case followed an investigation by CHOICE that revealed the Thermomix TM31 model had a faulty sealing ring on its mixing bowl that had led to widespread scalding incidents (the model has since been replaced by the TM5).

 Between 29 March and 9 May 2016, 87 Thermomix owners filled out a CHOICE mass incident form and reported a problem with their machine (83 with the TM31 model and four with the TM5).